GoogleChrome/web.dev/content/accessible/labels-and-text-alternatives/index.md

 ![A left align icon button.](./icon-button.png)

-When working with icon buttons, it can be helpful to give them an explicit accessible name using the `aria-label` attribute. `aria-label` will override any text content inside of the button, letting you clearly describe the action to anyone using a screen reader.
+When working with icon buttons, it can be helpful to give them an explicit accessible name using the `aria-label` attribute. `aria-label` overrides any text content inside of the button, letting you clearly describe the action to anyone using a screen reader.